geseib/awsgwlbworkshop/website/content/Lab2-internettoVPC/70-deployGWLBe/70-CreateEndpointService.md

 ## Overivew: Create Gateway Load Balancer Endpoint Service

-We will create a Gateway Load Balancer Endpoint Service to make our GWLB availabile to accept endbound traffic for sources in the same region.
+We will create a Gateway Load Balancer Endpoint Service to make our GWLB available to accept inbound traffic for sources in the same region.
 We could even share to VPCs in other AWS accounts. _Remember the GWLB **Endpoint Services** are created in the VPC that has the GWLB_.

 ![Endpoint Service](/images/gwlbe-diagram.png)